How to copy the properties of an inner object to the outer

 Learn how to copy the properties of an inner object up to the outer object in JavaScript using Object.assign, so you avoid copying each property by hand.

-Problem: I had a tweet object that for some reason related to the architecture of the app contained the actual tweet data into another object assigned to its data property.
+Here’s the problem I had.
+A tweet object, for some reason related to the architecture of the app, contained the actual tweet data in another object assigned to its data property:

 let tweet = {